FidelityInternational/cicimages-tools/exercises/CI/introduction_to_ci/README.md

 In this exercise you will be working using a CI server called Concourse.
 We've done the hard bit and have provided you with your very own Concourse installation.
 We've also provided you with a GIT server for your CI server to talk to.
 To start everything up, run: `cic up`

 If all is well you should see the following:
 ```
+  waiting for Concourse to come up:
+waiting for Concourse to come up:
+waiting for Concourse to come up:
+waiting for Concourse to come up:
+waiting for Concourse to come up:
+waiting for Concourse to come up:
+waiting for Concourse to come up:
-  waiting for Concourse to come up
+waiting for Concourse to come up:
 [OK] Environment cic'd up :)

 ```